 Upcoming Medical Conferences in HeidelbergSearch Criteria : Germany Heidelberg

-Interstitial lung diseases is organized by the European Respiratory Society (ERS) and will be held from Nov 04 - 06, 2019 at Heidelberg University Hospital - Thoraxklinik Heidelberg Department of Hematology and Medical Oncology, Heidelberg, Baden-Wurttemberg, Germany.
-This CME Conference has been approved for a maximum of 20 CME credits.
-Target audience: • Clinicians • Pulmonologists in training • Radiologists specialized in thoracic imaging • Pathologists specialized in thoracic pathology.
-Description: This course provides an overview of the field of Interstitial Lung Diseases (ILDs).
+Interstitial lung diseases 2020 is organized by European Respiratory Society (ERS) and will be held from Apr 01 - 03, 2020 at Palliative station of the Thoraxklinik Heidelberg, Heidelberg, Baden-Wurttemberg, Germany.
+Target audience: • Clinicians • Pulmonologists in training • Radiologists specialised in thoracic imaging • Pathologists specialised in thoracic pathology Topics: • Overview of different ILDs • Diagnostic procedures in ILDs, including modern bronchoscopic techniques, HR-CT, pathology, pulmonary function testing • Current, novel and future therapies • Basic research in ILDs and its implications • Significant comorbidities in ILDs Course format • Lectures • Case presentations with interactive discussions • Live transmissions • Interactive workshops Description: This course provides an overview of the field of Interstitial Lung Diseases (ILDs).
 Participants will learn which diagnostic procedures should be applied based on given clinical circumstances, and what difficulties can arise in ILD diagnosis.
 Special emphasis will be given to HRCT courses, as these typically guide the diagnosis of many ILDs; this will be accompanied by sessions on ILD-pathology.
 Therapy remains a challenging aspect of treating many ILDs, so this course will provide participants with insight into the pros and cons of specific ILD treatments.
 Interdisciplinary ILD board discussions will be held between specialists and course participants, and course attendees will have the opportunity to bring their own challenging cases and discuss them with leading experts.
 Further, there will be a dedicated discussion session on the impact of comorbidities on the clinical course of ILD treatment.
-Course format: • Lectures • Case presentations with interactive discussions • Live transmissions • Interactive workshops.
-Topics: • Overview of different ILDs • Diagnostic procedures in ILDs, including modern bronchoscopic techniques, HR-CT, pathology, pulmonary function testing • Current, novel and future therapies • Basic research in ILDs and its implications • Significant comorbidities in ILDs.
-Learning outcomes: Following this course, participants will: • Be able to diagnose ILDs correctly and be aware of the advantages and limitations of the different approaches • Be familiar with the current standards and challenges of ILD treatment and promising new targets.
-HERMES links: Adult Respiratory Medicine HERMES curriculum: • Module 9: Diffuse Parenchymal (Interstitial) Lung Diseases (ILD) and Orphan Lung Diseases (OLD) Paediatric Respiratory Medicine HERMES curriculum: • Module L: Rare Diseases.
+Learning outcomes: Following this course, participants will: • Be able to diagnose ILDs correctly and be aware of the advantages and limitations of the different approaches • Be familiar with the current standards and challenges of ILD treatment and promising new targets Additional details will be posted as soon as information is available.